juicedata/juicefs-csi-driver/docs/en/troubleshooting.md

 ## View JuiceFS CSI Driver logs

-### v0.10+
+### v0.10 and above

 :::tip
-It is recommended to continuously collect and store the logs of the JuiceFS Mount Pod to facilitate subsequent troubleshooting.
-For details, please refer to the ["Collect Mount Pod Logs"](client-log.md) document.
+It is recommended to collect the logs of the JuiceFS Mount Pod to facilitate troubleshooting, refer to ["Collect Mount Pod Logs"](client-log.md).
 :::

 #### Find mount pod